Entrepreneurship Development; why start with the entrepreneur first?

 Entrepreneurship development results

-In a special entrepreneurship education project that was conducted by a Dutch institution – called StartSmart for people with a business or business idea – the entrepreneurship development was measured.
+In a special entrepreneurship education project that was conducted by a Dutch government institution – called StartSmart for people with a business or business idea – the entrepreneurship development was measured.
 Participants could choose and select a successful entrepreneur coach to their liking.
 They could also follow pieces of training and could attend live network events.

 Looking at the pre and post results of the participants in this program, significant entrepreneurship developments are shown in one year.
 For all competencies, absolute growth is realized.
 As expected, skills or entrepreneurial qualities have grown significantly—more than the less easy to develop personal entrepreneurial characteristics.